Ijtihad: Origins of the controversy

 The majority of Shafīʿi scholars were also leading advocates of Ijtihad as a fard kifaya (communal obligation).
 The prominent 16th century Shafi'i legal treatise Fath-ul-Mueen affirmed the existence of Mujtahids and obligated them to take the post of Qadi as fard kifaya.
 Leading Shafīʿi jurist Al-Suyuti (1445-1505) also stipulated Ijtihad as a communal obligation, the abandonment of which would be sinful upon the whole Ummah.
 Shafīʿis also upheld the popular Muslim tradition of appearance of Mujaddids who would renew the religion every century.
 As promoters of the idea of Mujaddids; (who were assumed as Mujtahids) majority of jurists who claimed Tajdid or honoured as Mujaddids were Shafīʿis.
 On the other hand, some prominent Shafīʿi jurists like Al-Rafi'i (d.
-623) had made statements speculating an "agreement" on the absence of Mujtahid Mutlaqs (highest-ranking Mujtahid) during his era, while few others affirmed the theoretical possibility of the absence of Mujtahids.
+623 AH) had made statements speculating an "agreement" on the absence of Mujtahid Mutlaqs (highest-ranking Mujtahid) during his era, while few others affirmed the theoretical possibility of the absence of Mujtahids.
 However, such statements had ambiguities in legal terminology and didn't stipulate an established consensus on the issue.
 In addition, Rafi'i himself was considered as a Mujtahid and a Mujaddid.

 Yahya ibn Sharaf al-Nawawi (d.
 676/1277), a prominent Shafī'i Muhaddith and Jurist, who is a primary reference even for Shafiites of the Taqleed camp; advocated that it isn't obligatory for laymen to adhere to a mad'hab, reinforcing the orthodox Shafī'ite pro-Ijtihad position.
 Other prominent classical Shafī'i jurists who advocated the pro-Ijtihad position included Taj ud Din al Subki, Dhahabi, Izz ud Deen Ibn Abdussalam, Ibn al Salah, Al Bulqini, etc. Taj ud Din al Subki (d.
-1370) summed up the classical-era Shafi'i position in his Kitāb Mu'īd an-Ni'am wa-Mubīd an-Niqām:
+1370 CE) summed up the classical-era Shafi'i position in his Kitāb Mu'īd an-Ni'am wa-Mubīd an-Niqām:

 "It is unacceptable to Allah, the forcing of people to accept one madhab and the associated partisanship (tahazzub) in the subsidiary issues of the Din and nothing pushes this fervour and zealously except partisanship and jealousy.
 If Abu Haneefah, Shafi, Malik and Ahmad were alive they would severely censure these people and they would disassociate themselves from them."